 Agent of S.T.Y.L.E. – Electro’s Ensemble!

 Spider-Man has one of the best rogues galleries of any superhero.
-His villains are nuts, offering a variety of story flavors, but the one guy I’ve been waiting to see brought to the big screen is Max Dillon, AKA Electro.
-Jamie Foxx is portraying the galvanized would-be gangster in the upcoming film Amazing Spider-Man 2.
+His villains are nuts, offering a variety of story flavors, but one of the guys I’ve been waiting to see brought to the big screen is Max Dillon, AKA Electro.
+This summer, Jamie Foxx portrays the galvanized would-be gangster in the upcoming film Amazing Spider-Man 2.
 So let’s take a look at this villain’s fashion choices in the mainstream comics over the years, shall we?

 STEVE DITKO’S HUMAN DYNAMO